K.S. Saket P.G. College

 K.S.
 Saket P.G.
-College is a government-aided college in Ayodhya, Uttar Pradesh, India.
+College (Full name: Kamtaprasad Sunderlal Post Graduate College) is a government-aided college located on National Highway 28 between Faizabad and Ayodhya.
 The college is affiliated to Dr. Ram Manohar Lohia Awadh University.

 History

 K. S. Saket Post Graduation College was established in the year 1951.
 The institution was established to meet with its goal of empowering the youths with higher education.